DeanLeong/data-modeling-intro-lesson/readme.md

 Keep in mind, the `belongs_to` part always goes on the opposite side of the `has_many` or `has_one`.
 And the way it's stored is that the ID of the model that "has" something is stored in a field on the child, like "university_id".
 In our example with university and classes, the class model `belongs_to` the university model, while the university `has_many` classes.

-### Cheesy SQL Refactor (We do)

-In the [cheesy SQL exercise](https://git.generalassemb.ly/wdi-nyc-lambda/cheesy-sql-exercise), we made a `cheese` table with properties **name**, **color**, **origin**, and **stink_level**.

-#### Adding a table

-Our cheeses have some repetition in the **origin** property.

-- What would it look like to create a `region` table that was seperate from the `cheese` table?
-- Which table references which?
-- What kind of relationship is this?
-- Why might we prefer this structure?

-#### Multi-origin

-This is better but we are still limited to a cheese being produced in only a single region.

-- Can we go a step farther and structure our tables in a way that a single cheese can have more than one origin?
-- What do we need to add/change to fascilitate this?
-- What is the relationship between cheeses and regions after this update?

 ### Social Media Platform ERD